alejandraberbesi/alejandraberbesi/README.md

 # Hi! :wave:

 I am Alejandra.
-I live in Colombia. :earth_americas:

 I :heart: learning new tech related with machine learning.

 I'm interested to participate in education projects and tech for good causes. :full_moon_with_face: